 When you and your horse can handle these exercises with ease, you’ll have the control and rhythm you need to hit the perfect stride every time!

-This article originally appeared in the September/October 2017 issue of Young Rider magazine.
+This article about finding the right distance to a jump originally appeared in the September/October 2017 issue of Young Rider magazine.
 Click here to subscribe!